-Requirement R4 responds to the directive in FERC Order No. 791, at Paragraphs 6 and 136, to address security-related issues associated with tools used on a temporary basis for tasks such as data transfer, vulnerability assessment, maintenance, or troubleshooting.
+Requirement R4 responds to the directive in FERC Order No. 791, at Paragraphs 6 and 136, to address security-related issues associated with tools-Transient Cyber Assets and Removable Media used on a temporary basis for tasks such as data transfer, vulnerability assessment, maintenance, or troubleshooting.
 These tools are potential vehicles for transporting malicious code into a facility and subsequently into Cyber Assets or BES Cyber Systems.
-To mitigate the risks associated with such tools, the Requirement R4 is a new requirement developed to accomplish the following security objectives:
+To mitigate the risks associated with such tools, the Requirement R4 is a new requirementwas developed to accomplish the following security objectives: